How Effective is the Pill?

 - Illnesses: some infections or fevers can make the pill less effective.
 If you have severe diarrhoea or vomit soon after taking your usual pill, you may also be at risk of pregnancy.

-If you are ever in doubt or unsure whether the pill has worked, it is always better to be extra cautious and use an additional method of contraception alongside the pill for at least 7 days.
-If you think you have been unprotected against pregnancy and you have been sexually active over the past 5 days, you may need to take the morning after pill.
+If you're ever in doubt or unsure whether a pill has worked, it's always better to be extra cautious and use an additional method of contraception alongside the pill for at least 7 days for the combined pill, or 48 hours for the mini pill.
+If you think you’ve been unprotected against pregnancy and you’ve been sexually active, you may need to take emergency contraception e.g. the morning after pill.